Peace Monuments Related to Children,

 June 24, 1990 - "Silent Witness" Memorial, Gander Lake, Gander, Newfoundland (Canada).
 Memorizes 256 victims who died December 12, 1985, when Arrow Air Flight 1285 crashed while transporting Multinational Force Observers (MFO's) from the Sinai via Cairo to Ft.
 Campbell, Kentucky (USA).
 Depicts an unarmed soldier holding the hands of two civilian children, each with an olive branch of peace.
 Sculpted by Stephen Sheilds of Hopkinsville, Kentucky (USA).

 August 6, 1990 - Sadako Peace Park, Seattle, Washington (USA).
 Initiative of conscientious objector Floyd W. Schmoe [1895-2001] who rebuilt homes in Hiroshima (Japan).
 Inscription: "Sadako Sasaki, Peace Child.
 She gave us the paper crane to symbolize our yearning for peace in the world.
 A gift to the people of Seattle from Fratelli's Ice Cream.
 Daryl Smith - Sculptor.
 1990."
 Vandalized in December 2005 but repaired.
-Left image shows Schmoe with the statue & peace cranes.
-Right image shows hibakusha Ken Nakano of Kirkland, Washington.
+Upper image shows Schmoe with the statue & peace cranes.
+Lower image shows hibakusha Ken Nakano of Kirkland, Washington.
 Entry #1063 in the "Peace Movement Directory" by James Richard Bennett (2001).

 1994 - Prairie Peace Park, Seward, Nebraska (USA) -- 7 miles west of Lincoln on Interstate Highway 80 (exit 388).
 Peace museum primarily for children, created and owned by Don Tilley.
 Closed in 2005, but some of its outdoor displays remain.
 Included 16 sculptures of Sadako Sasaki.
 Entry #582 in the "Peace Movement Directory" by James Richard Bennett (2001).